-At times, we enter into secured loans guaranteed by Export Credit Agencies, some of which are financed through VIEs (Note 7).
+At times, we enter into secured loans guaranteed by ECAs, some of which are financed through VIEs (Note 7).
 These loans are secured by the financed aircraft and are also guaranteed by ACG.
-As of March 31, 2024 and December 31, 2023, \$11.1 million and \$15.7 million, respectively, was outstanding under our secured loans guaranteed by Export Credit Agencies pursuant to individual loans with final maturities between May 2024 and November 2024.
+In July 2024, we entered into two new secured loans guaranteed by an ECA with an aggregate principal amount of \$104.3 million.
+Such loans were financed through wholly owned subsidiaries of ACG LLC, and the final maturity of each loan is in April 2036.
+As of September 30, 2024, our outstanding loans guaranteed by ECAs had final maturities between November 2024 and April 2036.
+As of September 30, 2024 and December 31, 2023, \$107.2 million and \$15.7 million, respectively, was outstanding under our secured loans guaranteed by ECAs.

 In March 2020, we entered into a \$650.0 million secured credit facility (AFS I Facility) to provide loans for the benefit of airlines in connection with our AFS business.
 During the drawdown period, we were able to draw on the facility to fund certain AFS notes receivable.
 Amounts borrowed under the AFS I Facility are secured by the rights of the ACG borrower in the collateral that secures the notes receivable, including the aircraft financed from the proceeds of such loans.
-As of March 31, 2024 and December 31, 2023, \$347.0 million and \$355.0 million, respectively, was outstanding under the AFS I Facility pursuant to individual loans maturing between September 2032 and January 2034.
+In July 2024, we entered into an agreement to sell six of our AFS loans.
+We used the proceeds from this sale to repay \$272.4 million of the aggregate principal amount outstanding under the AFS I Facility.
+As of September 30, 2024 and December 31, 2023, \$65.1 million and \$355.0 million, respectively, was outstanding under the AFS I Facility pursuant to individual loans maturing between September 2032 and January 2034.
 No additional amounts may be borrowed under the AFS I Facility.

 In July 2023, we entered into a second secured credit facility (AFS II Facility), primarily to provide loans in connection with our AFS business.
 The AFS II Facility has an initial size of \$500.0 million and an accordion option which, if exercised during the availability period, could increase the size of the facility to up to \$1.0 billion.
 The availability period expires in July 2026 and any amounts repaid during the availability period can be re-borrowed.
 During the availability period, we can use amounts borrowed under the AFS II Facility (i) by onlending such funds to airlines to finance aircraft, or (ii) to finance aircraft owned by ACG (through a special purpose entity (SPE)) and leased to airlines via operating leases.
 Amounts lent by the ACG borrower to airlines or an ACG SPE will be secured by liens over the aircraft financed with such funds.
 Loans made under the AFS II Facility will be secured by the rights of the ACG borrower in the collateral that secures the loan to the airline or the ACG SPE, including the aircraft financed from the proceeds of such loan.
 Amounts drawn under the AFS II Facility will be amortized over the repayment period for such loan, with final maturity of the AFS II Facility in July 2030.
-As of March 31, 2024, \$500.0 million is available under the AFS II Facility and no amounts have been drawn.
+As of September 30, 2024, \$500.0 million is available under the AFS II Facility and no amounts have been drawn.
+As of both September 30, 2024 and December 31, 2023, no amounts were outstanding under the AFS II Facility.